 Note: There is a precise difference between waist and hip locations on the body (esp. between men and women), despite how these terms may be used casually in your part of the world.

-Note: Encompass neck only (i.e. minimise the inclusion of any shoulder muscles)
+Note: Include neck only (i.e. minimise the inclusion of any shoulder muscles)

 |Forearm:||Measure the forearm at the point with the largest muscular girth below the elbow.|